 Vaccination is required for all VCU faculty and staff by September 15

-All VCU faculty and staff will be required to report COVID-19 vaccination or, if applicable, submit requests for medical or religious exemptions by September 15.
-Submit your documentation or exemption request here.
+All VCU faculty and staff are required to report COVID-19 vaccination or, if applicable, submit requests for medical or religious exemptions.
+The deadline for current employees was Sept.
+15, 2021.
 If you have already reported your vaccination, there is no action required on your part.
 Employees who are dually employed with VCU Health System must report vaccination to both the university and the health system (information about health system requirements can be found through the VCU Health System intranet).

 For university employees, this decision aligns with Virginia Governor Ralph Northam’s Executive Directive 18, which directs state employees, including university employees, to be vaccinated (with allowances for medical and religious exemptions), and mirrors the vaccine requirement for VCU students.